freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.GSM.SIM.md

 ***Parameters:****

 <i>s: category</i>
 The phonebook storage category.
-Use <a href="specs/org.freesmartphone.GSM.SIM/#GetSimInfo">GetSimInfo</a> to gather the list of valid categories.
+Use [GetSimInfo](specs/org.freesmartphone.GSM.SIM.GetSimInfo)</a> to gather the list of valid categories.

 <i>i: mindex</i>
 The minimum index of the entry to retrieve.